A Covering Cherub – Ezekiel 28

 Who did not allow his prisoners to go home?’
 Isaiah 14:12-17 (NASB)

-But these words also have application for us today.
+But these ominous words also have application for us today.
 A persistent desire for more will invariably lead us away from the path intended for us by God.
-Acceptance, contentment, and serenity are the blessings God gives to help balance our natural ambitions and desires to achieve a better life.
-When gain becomes the sole objective and craving for more our constant companion, we are unable to truly enjoy what the Lord has already provided.
-If we seek God’s help and guidance with life’s journey and recognize His generous hand along the way, He will open many doors of opportunity for us, consistent with His will.
+Acceptance, contentment, and serenity are blessings God gives us to help balance our natural ambitions with a healthy desire to achieve a better life.
+When unending gain becomes our primary objective, and the craving for more our constant companion, we are unable to truly enjoy what the Lord has provided.
+If we humbly seek God’s help and guidance on our life journey and recognize the generous works of His hand along the way, He will open many doors of opportunity for us, consistent with His will.

-Most everyone would like to achieve a little more prosperity in the coming year than we had in the last.
-God knows that – He designed us this way.
-And it is my prayer that each one of us would achieve this and be able to enjoy it with our families, remembering to return a portion back to the Lord and His kingdom in gratitude.
+Most everyone would like to achieve a little more prosperity in the coming year than we had in the last one.
+God knows that well – in fact, He designed us this way.
+And it is my prayer that each one of us DO achieve this and be able to enjoy it with our families, remembering to return a portion back to the Lord and His kingdom, in gratitude.

-Proverbs 3 gives good guidance on how to lead a balanced life.
+Proverbs 3 gives us good guidance on how to lead a balanced life.

 And do not lean on your own understanding.